 - Examination Invigilation Instructions

-Examination Submission and Examination Grades Deadlines for Faculty and Adjunct Faculty
+Examination Submission and Examination Grades Deadlines for Faculty and Adjunct Faculty - NOT YET AVAILABLE

 For exam courses, Patricia Penaflorida will email you a link to a OneDrive folder on the exam day for your course.
 The folder will contain your students' Examplify exam answer files and a Grading Sheet.
 Exam answer booklets for students who hand-wrote their exams will be couriered to adjunct faculty.